 If you determine that it’s safe to reach your electrical panel, it’s a good idea to shut off electricity to the basement to prevent shocks or fire as you proceed.

 Once you’ve determined that it’s safe to enter the basement, try your best to identify what the problem is.
 If you’re able to locate the leak, you can prevent further flooding and damage.
 Here are some likely culprits of water in the basement.

 - Check plumbing elements to see if a pipe has burst.

 If a pipe has burst or an appliance is leaking, shut off the water in that area to temporarily stop the flow until the issue is resolved.
 For floor drain issues or flooding from a rain storm, repairs by a professional will likely be needed.

-Any items being stored in the area that could be damaged by water or develop mold because of it should be removed, cleaned up, and stored elsewhere until you can fix the flooding problem and clean the basement.
+Any items being stored in the flooding area that could be damaged by water or develop mold because of it should be removed, cleaned up, and stored elsewhere until you can fix the flooding problem and clean the basement up.
 Susceptible items include:

 - Fabric goods

 - Wood furniture